-RMAC shall report its findings and recommendations to the Board as soon as possible after each meeting.
+RMAC shall report its findings and recommendations to the Board and/or Secretaries as soon as possible after each meeting.
 Recommendations by RMAC for action by the Board or the Secretaries shall be on matters within the purview of the Board or the Secretaries, respectively, and shall clearly indicate what action, if any, is requested.

-APPENDIX B - RELEVANT CALIFORNIA STATUTE SECTIONS
+APPENDIX A - RELEVANT CALIFORNIA STATUTE SECTIONS